What are Opossums?

 Opossum vs. Possum

-In order to prevent an opossum from taking up shelter in a residence, homeowners should store trash in sealed receptacles with animal-proof lids, preferably in a locked shed or outhouse.
+In order to prevent these marsupials from taking up shelter in a residence, homeowners should store trash in sealed receptacles with animal-proof lids, preferably in a locked shed or outhouse.
 It’s good practice to bring pet food dishes inside at night to avoid attracting opossums and another nuisance wildlife.
 Homeowners should also remove other obvious sources of food and shelter from the property, such as fallen berries and fruits, as well as woodpiles and logs.
 On a nice day, Inspect the outside of the home for holes and access points, such as broken vent covers.